If you’re just starting your keto diet journey, this keto cheeseburger casserole will easily become one of your favorite go-to dishes.

-And this cheeseburger casserole recipe has all the taste of your favorite burger, with a fraction of the carbohydrates.
-Plus, you’ll get an entire family size meal in just one casserole dish.
-Plus, there’s cream cheese involved — and who doesn’t love cream cheese?
+This low-carb recipe has all the taste of your favorite burger, with just a fraction of its net carbs.
+You’ll be getting an entire family-size meal in just one casserole dish.

-If you’re feeling adventurous, you can even make this a bacon cheeseburger casserole by adding keto-friendly bacon on top.
+If you’re feeling adventurous and want to amp up the fat content, you can turn it into a bacon cheeseburger casserole by adding keto-friendly bacon pieces on top.

-Casseroles are traditional American comfort food, and cheeseburgers are a fan favorite in every household, so you really can’t go wrong with this one.
+Casseroles are traditional American comfort food, and cheeseburgers are an all-time favorite, so you really can’t go wrong with this one.

 The main ingredients are: